ninoxdb/ninox-dev-cli/README.md

     workspaceId: your-prod-workspace-id
 ```
 Replace the placeholder values with your actual Ninox instance details.
+3. After entering your Ninox Cloud's credentials into the config.yaml file and giving a suitable name to the environment, you can now start using the Ninox CLI tool to list, download or upload all the databases of the workspace specified in the environment.

 ## Authentication
 Authentication is handled through the config.yaml file.
 The CLI tool uses the API key specified in the configuration file for the environment name, specified in the command (e.g  ninox local database download -i 1234 )